 Boone and Crockett also heavily advocated for the National Park system, especially the establishment of household name places like Grand Canyon, Glacier, Denali and of course, Yellowstone and Yosemite.
 The club also helped in the push for establishment of federal agencies like the National Forest Service and National Park Service to help protect and regulate these areas.
-After all, if you cannot enforce the game laws, who is going to follow them?
+After all, they realized if you cannot enforce the game laws, who was going to follow them?

 Roosevelt being elected President of the United States in 1904 helped the club's goals significantly.
 He used executive orders to designate hundreds of new National Forests.
 He also helped establish multiple game and bird reserves, 18 National Monuments and five different National Parks.
 Roosevelt died in 1919, but his influence on Boone & Crockett remains to this day.
 The organization has been instrumental in the protection of threatened big game animals like the bighorn sheep or the still-endangered Florida Key deer.
 Many of these animals either have already or are making comebacks thanks to early pushes by B&C.